dvvc/game-sandbox/README.md

 When a file under `watch-dir` changes, the server generates a bundle with the game code and notifies the browser.
 The browser then reloads the `draw()` function between frames so your game is updated seamlessly.

+## In-game tools

+Since Game Sandbox stores the state and player input separately from the game logic, it is possible to record and then play black parts of the game.
+During a session, you can display the in-game menu by pressing the backtick key (~`~).
+From here, you can start recording the game, then play it back.
+While a recording is being played, you can still modify the game code to see its effect in real time.

 ## How it works

 Game Sandbox is inspired by [Reprocessing](https://github.com/Schmavery/reprocessing), which in turn is influenced by [Processing](https://processing.org/).
 The main idea is the game state is separated from the game logic, which helps performing reloads without resetting the game.